ray33ee/native-regex-lib/readme.md

 ## Free-Spacing

 Free-spacing is not yet supported since whitespace can be removed by the user.
+Ignoring whitespace is not an issue, but capturing a match with ignored whitespace is.
+One of the ways Native Regex remains fast is by using slices for its captures.
+This would not be possible when capturing matches with ignored whitespace, so ignoring whitespace is not supported.

 ## Dot matching

-Dotmatching is dangerous at the best of times and shoud be avoided.
-Use negated character classes instead
+Dotmatching is dangerous at the best of times and should be avoided.
+Use negated character classes instead.